xcambar/huggybear/README.md

 pplEventEmitter.on('eventName', function () {}); //OK
 ````

-> You don't have to use the prototypal inheritance for HuggyBear to work.
+> You don't have to use the prototypal inheritance for `HuggyBear` to work.
 It's just that I'm kind of old fashioned, in some way.
 >
 > You don't even have to put it in the constructor, of course.
-Add functionnality whwnever you need to.
+Add functionnality whenever you need to.

 ## Building a mixin